Brophy Basketball – College Alumni

 Carlos Saucedo ’17 – Graceland University (Lamoni, Iowa) and Mesa Community College (Mesa, Ariz.)

 One of Brophy’s best ball handlers throughout his four years in the basketball program, Carlos played for two years on the varsity basketball team.
 Selected by his teammates to be a captain his senior year, during that final season at Brophy he led the team in free throw shooting percentage at 81.5% and was second on the team in three-point shooting percentage at 42.9%.
 Carlos was known for making clutch shots throughout his playing career.
 As a freshman, he hit a three-pointer at the buzzer to defeat Boulder Creek, and as a senior, Carlos hit a jump shot from the elbow against Westview to give Brophy a 50-49 win in a game at Talking Stick Arena.
-Following graduation, Carlos continued his playing career at Mesa Community College before moving on to Graceland University in Iowa.
+His success in the biggest moments was the result of his tremendous work ethic throughout his career.
+Following graduation from Brophy, Carlos continued his playing career at Mesa Community College where he scored a career high 20 points against Chandler-Gilbert during his sophomore year.
+After MCC, Carlos played for Graceland University in Lamoni, Iowa.

 Drew Shear ’17 – Benedictine University (Lisle, Ill.)

 During Drew’s two-year varsity career, he exemplified many of the qualities promoted within the Brophy basketball program, including all-out effort, selflessness, and mental and physical toughness.
 Not surprisingly, his teammates voted him to be a team captain during his senior season.
-Drew received the “Toughness Award” both his junior and senior seasons – an honor conferred on him by his teammates and supported statistically by the 38 charges that Drew took during his two varsity seasons.
-His teammates also voted him the 2016-2017 Most Improved Player.
-Drew earned Honorable Mention status for the 6A Premier Region in 2016-2017.
+As a senior, Drew was one of the team’s most prolific shooters, knocking down 43.2% of his three pointers while averaging 7.8 points per game.
+At the conclusion of both his junior and senior seasons, Drew’s teammates voted him to be the recipient of the annual “Toughness Award”.
+This award recognized Drew’s physical play on both ends of the floor as well as the 38 charges that he took during his two varsity seasons.
+Drew’s teammates also voted him the 2016-2017 Most Improved Player, which was the result of countless off-season hours spent in both the gym and weight room.
+At the end of his senior season, Drew received Premier Region Honorable Mention recognition.

 Michael Kempton ’15 – Williams College (Williamstown, Mass.)